miekg/pgo/README.md

 compose = "compose.yaml"
 branch = "main"
 ignore = false
+env = [ "MYENV=bla", "OTHERENV=bliep"]
 urls = { "pgo.science.ru.nl" = "5007" }
 ports = [ "5005/5", "1025/5" ]
 networks = [ "reverse_proxy" ]
 ```

 This file is used by `pgod` and should be updated for each project you want to onboard.
 Our plan is
-to have this go through an onboarding workflow.
+to have this go through an on boarding workflow.

 To go over this file: